CardForest/key-path/README.md

 A path is an ECMAScript expression consisting only of identifiers (`myVal`), member accesses (`foo.bar`) and key lookup with literal values (`arr[0]` `obj['str-value'].bar.baz`).

-`KeyPath.get('foo.bar.baz')` returns a Path object which represents the path.
-Path objects have the following API:
+`KeyPath.get('foo.bar.baz')` returns a KeyPath object which represents the path.
+KeyPath objects have the following API:

 ```JavaScript
 {